DamianMcNulty/project3quiz/README.md

 1. As a user, I want to create a username which is between 6 and 10 letters or digits long, does not contain spaces and does not begin with a digit so that I can submit my username to start a game.
 2. As a user, I want to solve a coding challenge and check my answer so that I can score a point
 3. As a user, I want solve the next challenge or finish the game
-4. As a user, I want to know how my score as I play the game
+4. As a user, I want to know my score as I play the game
 5. As a user, I want to view the leaderboard so that I can compare how I have played a game to other users

 ### Wireframes